esviji/esviji/README.md

 ## Todo

+- allow playing with the keyboard
 - add a tutorial
 - store current game in localStorage to continue on next launch
 - work offline
+- sounds
+- change the design to stop using Paris metro signs

+## Added difficulties

+- hitting a wrong piece removes a life
+- the piece is launched after a short while even if the player doesn't do anything